robertistok/personal-website/content/posts/goodbye-relatable-and-see-you-soon-sweden/index.md

 ---
-title: "Goodbye, Relatable and See You Soon Sweden"
+title: "Goodbye, Relatable and See You Soon\_Sweden"
 template: post
 slug: goodbye-relatable-and-see-you-soon-sweden
-draft: true
+draft: false
-featured: false
+featured: true
-date: "2019-09-27T11:00:00.000Z"
+date: '2019-09-27T11:00:00.000Z'
 description: >-
   It's been a fantastic 2 years living in Sweden & working at Relatable, however, it's time to say goodbye and move on to something different.
-cover: "./goodbye-relatable-and-see-you-soon-sweden-cover.jpg"
+cover: ./goodbye-relatable-and-see-you-soon-sweden-cover.jpg
 category: Lifestyle
 tags:
   - Expat